beetxMC/beetxMC/README.md

 # About Me

-- I'm currently trying to learn how to code Jave through making my own Minecraft utility mod made for anarchy servers (https://github.com/kusakiDEV/kusakiMOD).
+- I'm currently kind of helping out making YEK (https://github.com/Delected/Yek)
 - It may seem childish, but I enjoy building and creating things in Minecraft and Roblox
 - I like Nintendo's games, but not the company itself **#freemelee**